For a copy of the press release, please visit our Press page.

 The biggest beneficiaries of this merger will be the animals.
-By leveraging the SF SPCA’s established website, promotions and marketing programs, we believe we can significantly increase adoptions at the Pacific Heights campus.
+By leveraging the SF SPCA’s established website, promotions and marketing programs, we can significantly increase adoptions at the Pacific Heights campus.
 Efficiencies from the combined organization will mean more money can go directly to programs and we plan to significantly increase the amount of charity veterinary care available at both hospitals.
 The combined result should save at least 1,000 additional lives each year.

 We will continue to offer services at the existing SF SPCA Alabama Street campus and the Pets Unlimited Fillmore Street campus.
 Clients at both locations will continue to receive the same great services.
 As we are able to integrate, clients will get even more benefits, with a seamless experience and transfer of records between the two locations.
 SF SPCA clients will now be able to benefit from Pets Unlimited’s 24 hour emergency services.
 Service costs will be similar at the two locations.

 Jennifer Scarlett, DVM, and Jason Walthall, are Co-Presidents of the new organization.
 The new Board of Directors combines members of both Boards and the Executive Team reporting to the Co-Presidents includes leaders from both organizations.

 The new organization is called the San Francisco SPCA.
 The hospital at the Pacific Heights campus will preserve the Pets Unlimited name.

 Yes.
 The goal is to retain and grow our programs.